Are you looking for a way to spruce up your Betta fish tank?

 Live plants will also provide a more natural environment for your Betta fish, helping them feel more secure and comfortable in their surroundings.

-Additionally, you won’t have to worry about your Betta damaging his beautiful fins like you do with fake plants.
+Additionally, you won’t have to worry about your Betta damaging his beautiful fins as you do with fake plants.

 2. Great Looking:

 No matter how good plastic or silk plants may look, there is no substitute for live plants.
-Live plants will grow and spread, giving your Betta tank an awesome natural look.
+Live plants will grow and spread, giving your Betta tank an impressive natural look.

 3. Control Algae